 In this area, specify additional settings to enable more fine-grained control over the injection process.

 Value pattern: type a regular expression that determines the part of the attribute's value to inject the language into.
-By using the first capturing group of the pattern as the target for injection, you can configure the procedure to have the language injected only into values that match a certain pattern or into multiple parts that match the pattern.
+By using the first capturing group of the patterns as the target for injection, you can configure the procedure to have the language injected only into values that match a certain pattern or into multiple parts that match the pattern.